How Long Does Grated Cheese Last?

 If you are grating it yourself, wrap it tightly in a sealed plastic bag without allowing other aromas to penetrate the cheese in the freezer.
 Cheeses like blue cheese should be stored separately.
 You can get a vegetable crisper if you don’t have a separate compartment for cheese in your freezer.

-However, the surface area increases when you grate cheese, making it dry out faster.
+However, the surface area increases when you grate cheese, making it dry faster.
 So to avoid this, there is another simple trick to store grated cheese in the freezer.
 Add two tablespoons of cornstarch to the plastic bag, then shake so that it touches every part.
 It serves as an anti-clumping agent.

 How Long Can I Keep Grated Cheese In The Fridge?